Curt Cignetti: Major achievements and program turnarounds

+In 2025, his second season at Indiana, the Hoosiers won their first-ever national championship and became the first FBS team to achieve a 16–0 season in NCAA history.
+Cignetti was awarded as the Paul "Bear" Bryant National Coach of the Year.

 Personal life

-Cignetti and his wife, Manette, have three children, Curt Jr., Carly Ann, and Natalie Elise.
-His brother, Frank Jr., also coaches and is offensive coordinator at Indiana University of Pennsylvania.
-He previously served as Pitt offensive coordinator.
+Cignetti is of Italian descent.
+He and his wife, Manette, have three children, Curt Jr., Carly Ann, and Natalie Elise.
+His brother, Frank Jr., is a senior offensive assistant for the Pittsburgh Steelers, and previously served as offensive coordinator at Pitt, Indiana University of Pennsylvania, and several other schools.
 His father, Frank Sr., coached for the West Virginia Mountaineers from 1976 to 1979, and served as coach of Indiana University of Pennsylvania from 1980 to 2005.